gradienthealth/pydicom-3/doc/guides/cli/cli_codify.rst

     refd_beam1.BeamDoseSpecificationPoint = [239.531250000000, 239.531250000000, -751.87000000000]
     ...

-Currently, only a data element which is a :class:`~pydicom.dataset.Dataset` (an item within a :class:`~pydicom.sequence.Sequence`) is accepted.
+Currently, only a data element which is a :class:`~pydicom3.dataset.Dataset` (an item within a :class:`~pydicom3.sequence.Sequence`) is accepted.
 The resulting code would not on its own produce a correct DICOM file, but could be useful as a model when creating more complete code.
 For example, issuing code for one item in a